Best UFO Photos of All Time

 The U.S. military later claimed the lights were flares from a training exercise, but many witnesses insisted they saw a massive craft blocking out stars.
 The Phoenix Lights remain one of the most widely reported UFO events in modern history.

 Disclaimer: I was unable to verify the source of the above image.
-Based on research it’s possible this is a photo of the military flares dropped later, in order to discredit the original mass sighting.
+Based on research it’s possible this is a photo of military flares dropped later, in order to discredit the original sighting.

 Vancouver, British Columbia – 1937